In this article:

-Learn what liverwort gemma are and watch me prepare an experiment for growing them.
+Learn what liverwort gemma are and get info about an experiment I did to grow them.
 I use Marchantia and Lunularia gemma, and test two different substrates (soil and sphagnum moss).
-Watch for detailed instructions, a checklist of tools and materials, and other interesting info and photos.
+Detailed instructions, a checklist of tools and materials, and other interesting info and photos.

 What is a Gemma?